Skip to main content

 An April 2018 Rural Monitor article, Social Determinants of Health: Transforming the Buzz Phrase to a Rural Action Item, looks at the social determinants from a provider's perspective, discussing what rural healthcare facilities can do to help their patients:

 The American Hospital Association (AHA), in an invited commentary in the September 2018 issue of Academic Medicine — Ensuring Access to Quality Health Care in Vulnerable Communities — identifies “addressing social determinants of health” as an important strategy for hospitals.
 Providers can screen for health-related social needs, help patients access community services, and align local services with patient needs.
-AHA offers a collection of guides to help hospitals address food, housing, and other social determinants of health in their communities:
+AHA offers a collection of guides in AHA Social Determinants of Health to help hospitals address food, housing, and other social determinants of health in their communities.
+A 2023 article, Efforts by Critical Access Hospitals to Increase Health Equity Through Greater Engagement with Social Determinants of Health, discusses ways CAHs are engaging in upstream SDOH efforts to improve patient health.

+The Agency for Healthcare Research and Quality offers a guide to help primary care practices collect social needs information from patients and connect them to relevant community resources: Identifying and Addressing Social Needs in Primary Care Settings.
 Community health needs assessments (CHNAs) can help healthcare organizations determine which social determinants of health would be most impactful to address in their communities.
-For more on needs assessments, see RHIhub's Conducting Rural Health Research, Needs Assessment, and Program Evaluation.
+For more on needs assessments, see the Conducting Rural Health Research, Needs Assessments, and Program Evaluations topic guide.

 An April 2022 study from the Legal Services Corporation, The Justice Gap: The Unmet Civil Legal Needs of Low-income Americans, reports on legal needs related to healthcare access, the impact of COVID-19 on American families, and other issues that influence health, such as housing and poverty.
 It includes an infographic highlighting the prevalence of civil legal problems and the need for legal help for people in rural areas.
+Rural Legal Deserts Are a Critical Health Determinant discusses how the absence of available attorney services in rural areas exacerbates the SDOH.

-Medical-legal partnerships help healthcare providers and lawyers work together in addressing patients' health-harming legal needs.
+Medical-legal partnerships (MLPs) help healthcare providers and lawyers work together in addressing patients' health-harming legal needs.
 The National Center for Medical-Legal Partnership's How Legal Services Help Health Care Address Social Needs, identifies the following issues where legal aid interventions can help:

 • Appealing denial of benefits, such as health insurance, disability benefits, and food stamps